f3peakcity/f3peakcity.github.io/content/backblasts/2024-03-23-mt-mitchell.md

 * To Blue Ridge toll road: This last climb was not bad, significantly less climb and nothing as technical as the first two.
 * To Jarrett Creek Rd: Another runnable downhill.
 You are just in finishing mode at this point.
 Good place to encourage and challenge other runners to push each other to finish.

 As is classic Banjo, he came in with a group, knew everybody, and was meeting their families at the end.
+He made it in looking strong before it got dark around 8pm, about 2 hrs before the 10pm cutoff.

 ## Post-race